-It’s also important to have an inventory of your possessions.
+Once you have a handle on what’s covered and what’s not, take an inventory of your possessions.
 Going room-to-room and taking pictures or videos of what’s inside will help your insurance adjuster know what needs replacing.
-It could also pay to have a spreadsheet filled with information about your possessions: a description, when you purchased, where you purchased and the original value.
+To go above and beyond, you may even want a spreadsheet filled with information about your possessions: a description, when you purchased, where you purchased and the original value.
 If you can back up their value with receipts, it’s even better.
 Keep this information filed away in a fireproof, waterproof safe.
 Or, keep electronic copies somewhere you could always access them.

 - Notify your insurance company.
 Call the company’s 24-hour call center or your local agent — whichever is more convenient for you.
 The first step is to make sure someone knows about the damage so they can fix it as soon as possible.

 - Meet with an adjuster.
 The claims department of your insurance company will assign an adjuster to you.
 They’ll be your go-to person throughout the process.
 At any point, you’ll be able to turn to them for questions, information or reassurance.
 They’ll also be the one coming to assess the damage to your home.
 Tip: Try not to clean before the adjuster sees the damage.
 It’s important they see how much has been done, because it will factor into how much money you get for repairs.
 However, if it needs to be cleaned to prevent even more damage, that’s what you should do.
 Just try to take a few photos, if possible.

 - Protect what’s left.
 Don’t put yourself in any danger, but do what you can to save any undamaged items.

 - Find a temporary home away from home.
 If the damage from a covered loss is too bad, and you can’t live in your home until it’s repaired, your adjuster will help you find a place to stay.
 It could be a hotel, apartment or house.
 It may not be as homey as you’d like, but it will come at no cost to you, and in some cases your meals might be partially covered, too.